 - and more.

 The stable version for Drupal 8 arrived on December 25, 2018.
 Drupal creator Dries Buytaert congratulated the Webform module creator Jacob Rockowitz via Twitter and called the release a big milestone.

 The Webform ecosystem of modules in Drupal 8

 The Webform module for Drupal 8 is a complex module with 20 submodules that demonstrate its varied capabilities.
 The minimum ones to enable are Webform and Webform UI modules.

-There is a also number of contributed modules that work together with Webform and extend the its capabilities still further: Webform Views, Webform REST, Webform Analysis, Webform Encrypt, Webform Composite Tools, Webform Invitation, CAPTCHA, Honeypot, MailSystem, SMTP, and more.
+There is also a number of contributed modules that work together with Webform and extend its capabilities still further: Webform Views, Webform REST, Webform Analysis, Webform Encrypt, Webform Composite Tools, Webform Invitation, CAPTCHA, Honeypot, MailSystem, SMTP, and more.

 Key special features of the Webform module in Drupal 8